 The MLB futures market is quite active and potentially lucrative, but remember that these are long-term wagers in which your stake will be tied up until the bet can be settled one way or the other.

 Live betting allows you to get in on the action after the first pitch.
-Also known as in-play wagering, live betting offers new opportunities as the action unfolds on the field in real-time.
+Also known as in-play wagering, MLB live betting offers new opportunities as the action unfolds on the field in real time.

 Opportunities will vary based on what transpires on the field, but here’s a sampling of some of the more popular wagers you may come across:

-Live betting continues to rise in popularity, and it has essentially become a must-have feature at online and mobile sportsbooks.
+Live betting continues to rise in popularity, and it has essentially become a must-have feature at online sportsbooks with betting apps.